 Apart from sustainability, technology is the other field that the travel industry needs to embrace more fully.

-The Internet of Things can have a potential impact in futureproofing not only corporate buildings, factories and personal homes, but also hotels and other types of accommodations.
-Creating energy efficient travel accommodation is at the heart of an emerging trend in the travel industry – sustainable resorts.
+The Internet of Things can have a potential impact on futureproofing not only corporate buildings, factories and personal homes but also hotels and other types of accommodations.
+Creating energy-efficient travel accommodations is at the heart of an emerging trend in the travel industry – sustainable resorts.
 These venues are set to not only reduce their carbon footprint but include in their strategy the support and restoration of local communities and nature.
-To do that, they use state of the art connected systems with sensors to reduce water consumption, reuse as much wastewater as possible, and enhance purification processes.
-They also use energy-efficient building materials that can even double as natural AC and create safer environment for guests and staff with sophisticated air filtration systems.
+To do that, they use state-of-the-art connected systems with sensors to reduce water consumption, reuse as much wastewater as possible, and enhance purification processes.
+They also use energy-efficient building materials that can even double as natural AC and create a safer environment for guests and staff with sophisticated air filtration systems.

 IoT can also prove to be just what we need to automate some processes, too – like the creation and serving of food, cleaning, etc.